 This year, Denard could become the first quarterback in history to finish the season as the NCAA rushing champion (by yards gained).
-He currently has gained 1,643 yards on the ground, 39 yards behind LaMichael James.
-Bobby Rainey of Western Kentucky has also edged ahead of Denard by 6 yards, but the 2-10 Hilltoppers are not headed to a bowl game this year.
+He currently has gained 1,417 yards on the ground.
+LaMichael James of Oregon is 5 yards ahead having played one less game.
+James has a bye next week, so Denard is likely to regain the lead, at least temporarily, against Wisconsin.

-On a yards-per-game basis, James is in first place with 152.9 (Denard has fallen to fourth with 136.9, behind James, Rainey, and Connecticut's Jordan Todman).
+On a yards-per-game basis, James is in first place with 158.0 (Denard has fallen to third with 141.7, behind James and Connecticut's Jordan Todman).
 Personally, I find the YPG statistic to be arbitrary: should Denard be punished because the Bowling Green game was a rout, and LaMichael James be rewarded because he was suspended for one game for pleading guilty to harrassing his ex-girlfriend?
-FWIW, on a yards-per-carry basis, Denard is well ahead of James.
+FWIW, on a yards-per-carry basis, Denard is still ahead of James.

 * - LaMichael James was suspended for Oregon's first game against New Mexico for pleading guilty to a misdemeanor.